Identify your goals & timeframes

-The first step you need to take (even before you invest in the share market) is to identify your goals.
+The first step you need to take (even before you learn how to invest in share market) is to identify your goals.
 It can be anything like your further education, your child’s education, wedding, vacation, retirement or even buying a home.
 These goals will be different for everyone.
 You need to find yours.

 Once you decide on a goal, you have to calculate how much time you have till that goal.

 Let’s say you have a child who is 10 years old, and one of your goals is to save money for their college.
 In this case, your timeframe is approximately around 8 years.

 These two things (goals and timeframe) should form the basis of all your investment decisions.